orkes-io/docs/docs/sdks/clojure.md

 ## Usage

-Refer to this [link](https://github.com/conductor-sdk/conductor-clojure#quick-guide) on details and samples on how to use the Clojure SDK
+Refer to this [link](https://github.com/conductor-sdk/conductor-clojure#quick-guide) for details and samples on how to use the Clojure SDK.

 ## Related Topics